CodePushGo/website/src/content/docs/docs/plugin/cloud-mode/auto-update.md

 The server allows you to manage channels and versions and much more.

-`autoUpdate` will use data from `capacitor.config` to identify the Capgo server
+`autoUpdate` will use data from `capacitor.config` to identify the CodePushGo server

 :::note
-You can still use Capgo Cloud without sending your code to our server.
+You can still use CodePushGo Cloud without sending your code to our server.
 If that is not allowed by your company.
 :::

 #### Validate version